rose-coste/docs-container-service/_best-practices/container-ecosystem-kubernetes.md

 see [Introduction to container technologies: orchestration and management of container clusters] (/container-technologies-orchestration-clusters/) for a comparison of Kubernetes and competing tools.

-Although Kubernetes is still at a Beta level and claims not to be production-ready yet, the industry has not strayed away from betting on Kubernetes’ future and success.
+Although Kubernetes is still at a Beta release level and claims not to be production-ready yet, the industry has not strayed away from betting on Kubernetes’ future and success.
 Widespread adoption of Kubernetes appears to be based on the fact that